Exam Board AQA Subject Code 7562

 The Textiles course is quite a step-up from the GCSE; the theory work is demanding and requires students to be more independent and develop self-study skills.

 What else do I need to know?

 It will be necessary to work in the department after school on a regular basis in order to complete coursework.
-There is a voluntary trip to The Clothes Show at the NEC in December for Year 12 students costing approximately £40-£45.
 Students are expected to provide their own materials for practical tasks.
 A one-off payment of £10 is asked for at the start of Year 12 to cover the cost of incidental consumables such as thread, interfacing and mock-up fabric used when developing products.
 In addition, there is a £13 charge for information booklets to support the teaching of the theory work.

 What do other students say?